INTRODUCTORY ECONOMETRICS - 2020/1

 - One computer lab test in week 11.
 This will test students’ ability to produce and interpret econometric results using the econometric package STATA.
 Worth 15% of the final mark.

 - 2 hour examination.
-Lab Examination.
 Students are required to solve exercises and answer theoretical questions.
 Worth 70% of the final mark.

 Formative assessment and feedback